 Other than your chimney being dirty, there are other ways it can become blocked and allow smoke back into your home.
 For example, there could be a nest of birds in your chimney and you wouldn’t even know.

 Another common blockage in your chimney can be a hive of bees.
 If there are bees in your chimney, you should seek the help of a professional removal service to get rid of them effectively and safely.
-For birds in the chimney, it’s illegal to remove them so you’ll have to wait until they migrate back south and leave on their own.
+In some cases, you may find birds known as Chimney Swifts within the chimney.
+Considering they are an endangered species it is illegal to remove them, so you’ll have to wait until they migrate back south and leave on their own.

 If you get your chimney inspected every year before you begin to use it, you’ll be able to avoid these problems before they get out of hand and end up costing more to repair.

 Your fireplace damper is a pivotal part of your chimney.
 It’s what keeps drafts from entering your home when your’re not using your fireplace and it’s the opening in which smoke enters through to get to the flue.